PennyLaneAI/qml/datasets_qspin.rst

 Simulating quantum many-body physics is an area of research with the potential for practical quantum advantage.
 This field investigates spin models displaying quantum correlations.

-Explore our available quantum spin datasets below, providing data related to some popularly examined spin systems.
+Here you can explore our available quantum spin datasets for some common spin systems.

 Spin systems
 ------------